 2. Customer Support:

-Yes, there are some complaints about chatbots or virtual assistants not providing human care.
-But with companies investing heavily in Machine Learning, particularly in Natural Language Processing (NLP), things are expected to change real fast.
-They are now learning to self-improve, manage complex conversations by using advanced sentiment analysis, and in the future, they will possibly learn to complete new tasks without training.
+These tools can self-improve, manage complex conversations by using advanced sentiment analysis, and in the future, they will possibly learn to complete new tasks without training.

 3. Asset management: